z-institute/Solidity-EVM-Dev-Batch-2-HW/W3/Group_coding/README.md

-# Implement a Mainnet fork with Hardhat/Ganache-cli
+# Implement a Mainnet fork with Hardhat / Ganache-cli

 Run a local Ethereum Mainnet fork with Ganache-cli and connect MetaMask, following the steps below: